Shiphero/ClassicUPS3/README.rst

 .. code-block:: bash

-    $ pip install ClassicUPS
+    $ uv pip install ClassicUPS3

-ClassicUPS depends on libxml2 and libxslt.
+ClassicUPS3 depends on libxml2 and libxslt.
 On Ubuntu, the packages are ``libxml2-dev`` and ``libxslt-dev``.

 Quickstart